 While the active ingredients in laundry powder are generally very shelf-stable and have a longer shelf life than those in liquids, they’re vulnerable to their storage environment.
 It’s quite easy for moisture in the air or a water spill to soak through the cardboard packaging and cause the powder to cake.

-Laundry liquid is, per wash, more expensive than the powdered equivalent – yet it remains a hugely popular choice.
-You can expect to pay in excess of $12 for most laundry liquids, with some priced up to $15.
+Laundry liquid is, per wash, usually more expensive than the powdered equivalent – yet it remains a hugely popular choice.
+You can expect to pay in excess of $12 for most laundry liquids, with some priced up to $15 or more.
 There is clearly a trade-off going on between price and other desirable properties found in laundry liquids.

 Laundry liquids tend to perform better than powder on greasy stains and soiling, from food or the body (that’s a plus for oily-skinned teenagers still suffering from typical teenager skin).
 It’s also gentler on delicate fabrics than powder, as all of the ingredients are already pre-dissolved into a smooth liquid as opposed to the fine-grit powder that needs to dissolve into water during the wash cycle.